brown-band/website/pages/scripts/1996-1997/fall/columbia.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, presenting an organization that promises no smurf jokes or triple your money back, it’s the Brown University "Three apples high" BAND!
+Ladies and gentlemen, friends and alumni, presenting an organization that promises no smurf jokes or triple your money back, it’s the Brown University “Three apples high” BAND!

 :sd[Band runs onto field, forms football]

-:sd[Band plays "NFL Today"]
+:sd[Band plays “NFL Today”]

 Today’s game, which has historically been played to see who would avoid residing in the basement of the Ivy League, is instead a battle for second place.
-Watch now as the Brown Band salutes an amazing season of Brown football by playing "For Bruno and For Brown."
+Watch now as the Brown Band salutes an amazing season of Brown football by playing “For Bruno and For Brown.”

-:sd[Band forms "B," plays #4]
+:sd[Band forms “B,” plays #4]

-:sd[Band Marches off to #1 (still in "B")]
+:sd[Band Marches off to #1 (still in “B”)]

 ## Halftime

-Ladies and gentlemen, friends and alumni, presenting an organization that has been banned from BioSphere 2, it’s the Brown University "Which virus was in the vial I just dropped?"
+Ladies and gentlemen, friends and alumni, presenting an organization that has been banned from BioSphere 2, it’s the Brown University “Which virus was in the vial I just dropped?”
 BAND!

 :sd[Band infects field]